Mount of the Holy Cross Rock Climbing

 Take exit 171 off of I-70.
 Then go south on US 24, and turn right on Tigiwon Road.
 Take Tigiwon road to Halfmoon Trailhead.

-Browse More Classics in Mount of the Holy Cross
+Browse More Rock Climbing Classics in Mount of the Holy Cross

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount of the Holy Cross:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount of the Holy Cross:

 Featured Route For Mount of the Holy Cross